MattKotzbauer/assignment1/the_plans.md

   senderID
      * (int correseponding to userID of sender) receiverID
-     * (int correspondingt to userID of receiver) hasBeenRead
+     * (int corresponding to userID of receiver) hasBeenRead
      * (bool)
   timestamp
-     * (?? idk the format)
+     * (Unix format)
 }

 User{
   userID
      * (distinct int)
+  username
+     * (string)
+  passwordHash
+     * (string)
+     * (64-character hexadecimal string from sha256.hexdigest())
   unreadMessages
      * queue of message UID's (deque)
-       * (could alternatively use pointers)
        * TODO: decide data structure by which to store queue.
 DLL should suffice?
-(We pop from the start, and insert not far from the end) conversations
-     * hashmap from a userID (the other user in the chat) to a list of message UID's
-       * (could alternatively use pointers)
-       * (we could potentially have a common list between the sender and receiver, as their lists will be identical.
-Python may do this implicitly depending on how we populate it, e.g. populating with a mutable data structure will give a pointer to the structure)
-       * TODO: decide data structure by which 'list of messages' is stored: AVL tree should suffice }

-Note that when a message is deleted, this means that we must remove it from:
-* the sender's conversations
-* the receiver's conversations
-* the receiver's unreadMessages (if it still exists there, e.g. if GlobalMessages[UID].hasBeenRead = False)
-* our global GlobalMessages dict

-Sending a message:
-* creates a new instance of Message class
-* populates sender and receiver's list in 'conversations' with the message
-* if receiver is logged in:
-  * set hasBeenRead to true, allowing receiver to view it
-* if receiver isn't logged in:
-  * set hasBeenRead to false and add to receiver's unreadMessages queue

-Ordering messages:
-* use Unix timestamp of server
-* if we let our server process messages in the order that it receives them, it will implicitly sort by timestamp
-  * for a further guarantee, can insert messages into the queue of unreadMessages / the list of messages for the user's conversation in the order they were received
+(We pop from the start, and insert not far from the end) recentConversants
+     * (a list of userID's in the order of message recency, for showing messages on the GUI and deleting conversations on deleted account)
+}

+- Data Structures:
+  - **Users**:
+    - GlobalUserBase
+      - Hashmap: userID -> User (more specifically, reference to User class instance)
+    - GlobalUserTrie
+      - (Trie: Ternary Search Tree)
+      	- (needs to support: regex lookup for '*' (any sequence) and '?' (any single character), deletion)
+	- (key: username, value: User)
+	- (design fallback: change value to userID)
+	- (contained in `base_trie_implementation.py`)
+ - **Messages**:
+    - GlobalMessageBase
+      - Hashmap (UID -> Message)
+    - GlobalConversations
+      - Hashmap ((userID1, userID2) tuple -> list of Message instance handles)
+      	- (design fallback: change value to Message UID)

+Operations:
+1. Create account
+   - Inputs: username, password (hashed)
+   (a) search GlobalUserTrie for username
+      (i.) if username does not exist: create new account (a) generate new unique userID
+   	   (b) create instance of User class using metadata (c) (generate session token, register on backend, and send back to client)
+     (ii.) (if username already exists: prompt user to log in)
+2. Log into account
+   - Inputs: username, password (hashed)
+   (a) search GlobalUserTrie for username to get user data (b) validate password against existing entry for GlobalUserBase[userID] (c.i.) if password is valid: generate session token, register on backend, and send back to client (c.ii.) (if password is not valid: send back error message)
+3. List accounts
+   - Input: search term (username or wildcard regex) (a) search trie and return list of relevant userID's (b) use userID's
+4. Send message
+   - Inputs: message content, receiverID
+   (a) create new instance of Message class containing message content and receiverID (b) add new message to GlobalConversations[(userID1, userID2)] (c.i.) if receiver is logged in: set hasBeenRead to true, allowing receiver to view it in GUI (c.ii.) if receiver is not logged in: set hasBeenRead to false and add Message UID to receiver's unreadMessages queue
+5. Read messages
+   - Input: number of new messages to be read
+6.a.
+Delete message
+   - Input: UID of Message instance
+   (a) remove from GlobalMessageBase
+   (b) if unread, remove from receiver's unreadMessages (c) remove corresponding entry from GlobalConversations 6.b.
+Delete conversation
+   - Input: (userID1, userID2)
+   (a) go through all messages in GlobalConversations[(userID1, userID2)].
+Delete each message using (6.a.)
+       * (note that deletion from GlobalConversations can be batched into step (b)) (b) delete entry in GlobalConversations
+7. Delete account
+   - Input: userID
+   (a) delete account from GlobalUserTrie
+   (b) go through user's recentConversants, and using the (userID1, userID2) pairs as keys, delete all conversations using (6.b.)

 ---